Certainty Blog

 Engaging employees

-Staff at their stations can also give a sense of overall employee morale — so long as leaders make it clear that they’re on fact-finding missions rather than looking to issue write-ups or warnings.
-What you’re looking for here are answers about what actually happens on your front lines, not the performative behavior that staff may put on if they’re worried about being penalized.
-Here, listening to staff concerns goes a long way to understanding why processes are the way they are — and how to start fixing them.
+Staff at their stations can also give a sense of overall employee morale.
+This works best when leaders make it clear that they’re on fact-finding missions rather than looking to issue write-ups.
+What you’re looking for are answers about what actually happens on your front lines.
+In contrast, you want to avoid the performative behavior that staff may show if they’re worried about being penalized.
+Listening to staff concerns goes a long way to understanding why processes exist — and how to start fixing them.
+Notably, Quality Engineers often find that these conversations reveal root causes behind recurring non-conformances that formal audit processes alone may not uncover.

 What are the Key Components of a Gemba Walk?

-As noted above, the purposes of a Gemba walk are to observe and engage.
-The ultimate goal of a Gemba walk, however, is to underpin ongoing improvement in lean manufacturing.
-While observation and engagement set the stage, five components are critical to helping ensure the Gemba walks deliver on their performance potential.
+As noted above, the purposes of a Gemba Walk are to observe and engage.
+The ultimate goal, however, is to underpin ongoing improvement in lean manufacturing and quality management.
+While observation and engagement set the stage, five components are critical.
+Ultimately, these help ensure the Gemba Walk delivers on its performance potential.

 1) Look, don’t correct

 Spend a few minutes on the shop floor and you’ll probably spot at least a dozen things that need improvement.
-When it comes to a Gemba walk, however, it’s not about correcting and problem-solving but observing — creating a catalog of potential problems to remedy but also trying to understand the bigger picture: How well are business processes working together?
-Are there obvious gaps in policy or procedure that need to be addressed?
-Are there performance issues that need to be resolved?
+When it comes to a Gemba Walk, however, it’s not about correcting and problem-solving.
+Instead, it’s about observing.
+Instead, you should create a catalog of potential problems to remedy while also trying to understand the bigger picture.

 2) Find additive value streams

-Part of your Gemba walk is about identifying the potential for process improvement.
-Even those that don’t meet current specifications may have benefits that could be incorporated into new frameworks.
-For example, staff members at packing stations may have found a more efficient way to pack and process large order volumes that don’t align with current expectations.
-As a result, it’s worth considering the value of the process if it adds to overall productivity.
+Part of your Gemba Walk is about identifying the potential for process improvement.
+Even processes that don’t meet current specifications may have benefits worth incorporating into new frameworks.
+For example, staff members at packing stations may have found a more efficient way to pack and process large order volumes.
+This method might not align with current expectations.
+However, it’s worth considering the value of the process if it adds to overall productivity and quality output.

 3) Identify subtractive concerns

-An effective Gemba walk can also help you identify obvious concerns and wasteful activities that don’t align with lean management philosophy.
-For example, you may see repetitive or redundant processes that only serve to slow down overall processing, or may observe functional issues such as where items or resources are placed that get in the way of staff maximizing their productivity.
+An effective Gemba Walk can also help you identify obvious concerns and wasteful activities.
+These activities don’t align with lean management philosophy.
+For instance, you may see repetitive or redundant processes that only slow down overall processing.
+Similarly, you may observe functional issues such as poorly placed items or resources that get in the way of staff maximizing productivity.

 4) Seek understanding

-Next, it’s important to seek out understanding, especially when it comes to processes that subtract from the overall value.
-While it may be tempting to perceive a lack of policy compliance as laziness or lack of care, it’s worth taking a look at the bigger picture.
+Next, it’s important to seek out understanding, especially when it comes to processes that subtract from overall value.
+It may be tempting to perceive a lack of policy compliance as laziness or lack of care.
+However, it’s worth taking a look at the bigger picture.
 If processes aren’t adding up, ask why.
 Why are staff doing things in a specific order or in a certain way?

 5) Consider innovations

-Finally, take what you’ve learned and consider innovations that may help streamline work processes and set the stage for continuous improvement.
-For example, you might look to replace outdated tools or technology or rearrange shop floors to be more efficient.
-In some cases, specific employees may need to make behavioral changes but regardless of the specifics, the goal remains the same: To remove any impediments to the overall production.
+Finally, take what you’ve learned and consider innovations that may help streamline work processes.
+These innovations set the stage for continuous improvement.
+For example, you might replace outdated tools or technology.
+You could also rearrange shop floors to be more efficient.
+In some cases, specific employees may need to make behavioral changes.
+Regardless of the specifics, the goal remains the same: to remove any impediments to production quality and drive measurable improvements in key quality KPIs.

 How Long Should a Gemba Walk Take?

-The length of time you spend on a Gemba walk depends on factors such as your current objective, the size of your business, and the nature of existing operational challenges.
+The length of time you spend on a Gemba Walk depends on several factors.
+Specifically, these include your current objective, the size of your business, and the nature of existing operational challenges.

-For example, if your goal is to identify efficiency issues related to a specific process, you may only need an hour or so to speak with front-line staff and discover key concerns.
-If you’re looking to conduct an end-to-end Gemba walk, this could take a workday (or more) depending on the scope and size of your business.
-If you’re looking to solve larger-scale business challenges that may be impacted by more than one process acting in parallel, Gemba walks and necessary follow-ups could span weeks.
+For example, if your goal is to identify efficiency issues related to a specific process, you may only need an hour or so.
+You can speak with front-line staff and discover key concerns within that time.
+In contrast, if you’re conducting an end-to-end Gemba Walk, this could take a full workday or more depending on scope and business size.
+For larger-scale business challenges impacted by multiple parallel processes, Gemba walks and necessary follow-ups could span weeks.

-The takeaway here?
+The takeaway?
 When it comes to walking the walk, it’s not about time — it’s about impact.
-Short or long, if Gemba walks help deliver continuous improvement, they’re worth the effort.
+Short or long, if Gemba walks help deliver continuous improvement and measurable gains in quality performance, they’re worth the effort.

 How Often Should You Do a Gemba Walk?

-It’s worth conducting regular Gemba walks once a week — or even on a daily basis — for 45 minutes to an hour to ensure that processes are working as intended.
-It’s also a good idea to conduct more in-depth Gemba walks once every quarter, and anytime a new process, procedure, or piece of technology is added to your workflow.
+It’s worth conducting regular Gemba walks once a week — or even daily — for 45 minutes to an hour.
+This ensures that processes work as intended and quality standards are upheld.
+Additionally, it’s a good idea to conduct more in-depth Gemba walks once every quarter.
+You should also schedule one anytime a new process, procedure, or piece of technology enters your workflow.
+Many QA Managers align their Gemba Walk schedules with internal audit cycles.
+As a result, they maximize audit completion rates and ensure findings from the floor feed directly into corrective action processes required by ISO 9001.

 How Do You Implement Gemba Walk Results?

-Implementing Gemba walk results starts with analyzing the data you’ve collected through observation and identifying areas for improvement.
-If you’ve noticed that initial production stages are working as planned but end-stage operations such as packaging and shipping lack efficiency, it’s worth putting your effort into streamlining these processes with new tools or technologies or by removing existing roadblocks such as redundant data entry or repetitive processes.
+Implementing Gemba Walk results starts with analyzing the data you’ve collected through observation.
+From there, you identify areas for improvement.
+For instance, if you’ve noticed that initial production stages work as planned but end-stage operations lack efficiency, focus your effort on streamlining those processes.
+You might introduce new tools or technologies.
+Alternatively, you could remove existing roadblocks such as redundant data entry or repetitive processes.

-Along with day-to-day processes, Gemba walks can also be used to improve safety.
-While safety concerns may not be as immediately obvious — especially if your accident record is relatively clean — it’s easy for leadership to get complacent by looking at the numbers instead of going to the source.
+Along with day-to-day processes, Gemba walks can also improve both safety and product quality.
+Safety concerns may not be immediately obvious, especially if your accident record is relatively clean.
+However, it’s easy for leadership to get complacent by looking at the numbers instead of going to the source.
+The same applies to quality metrics: audit completion rates and non-conformance trends can mask underlying process issues.
+In fact, these issues only become visible through direct observation.

 30+ Audit and inspection checklists free for download.

-When it comes to Gemba safety walks, the goal is to search out potential harms that could be caused by missing safety protocols, or those that are in place but aren’t being followed.
-In the same way, as traditional Gemba walks, however, the goal isn’t to correct but observe; staff must be able to conduct business as usual while you gather data.
+When it comes to Gemba safety and quality walks, the goal is to search out potential harms caused by missing protocols or those that aren’t followed.
+Similarly to traditional Gemba walks, the goal isn’t to correct but to observe.
+Staff must be able to conduct business as usual while you gather data.
 Post-walk is the time for analysis, evaluation, and eventual policy decisions.
+Ultimately, these decisions feed back into your quality management system and drive improvements in FPY and overall process capability.

-By ensuring the template and list you use is tailored to your objectives, you can make the best use of time spent walking.
+By ensuring the template and list you use matches your objectives, you can make the best use of time spent walking.

 Going the Distance

-Gemba walks offer a way for leadership to take responsibility discover what’s really happening on the front lines of their facilities and gain a greater understanding of what needs to change to deliver on the promise of continual innovation.
+Gemba walks offer a way for QA Managers, Plant Managers, and Quality Engineers to take responsibility.
+They help leaders discover what’s really happening on the front lines of their facilities.
+By connecting shop-floor observations to quality KPIs — such as non-conformance rates, FPY, audit completion rates, and COPQ — quality leaders gain a greater understanding of what needs to change.
+Ultimately, this delivers on the promise of continual improvement and maintains compliance with ISO 9001, IATF 16949, and other applicable standards.

 You may also be interested in: